Wisesofthemall/Filmzee/README.md

 - [ ] Implementing videos is a challenge because you can only play the video once.
 - [ ] Editing videos css to match my desire Designs.
 - [ ] add infinite scrolling later
+- [ ] add Pictures on Filmz using Cloudinary
-- [ ] add Edit Profile to the app
+- [x] add Edit Profile to the app
-- [ ] implement cloudinary for pictures
+- [x] implement cloudinary for pictures
-- [ ] fix change name glitch on Filmz
+- [x] fix change name glitch on Filmz
+- [ ] make the whole site support the mobile-first approach
+- [ ] make a 'view profile' on User Menu